Michael Nazir-Ali: Anglican realignment

 Nazir-Ali was a supporter of the Anglican realignment movement and the Global Anglican Future Conference (GAFCON).
 He attended and spoke at the first and second GAFCON gatherings as well as GAFCON III which took place in Jerusalem from 17 to 22 June 2018.
 He also attended G19, the additional conference that took place in Dubai from 25 February to 1 March 2019.
-He was also one of the founders of the Mere Anglicanism annual conferences in the US.
+He was also one of the founders of the Mere Anglicanism annual conferences in the US and has been a supporter of the Global South.

 Private life and honours

 Nazir-Ali met his wife, Valerie Cree, who is Scottish, in Cambridge.
-They were married in 1972 and have two adult sons, Shamoun ("Shammy") and Ross.
+They were married in 1972 and have two adult sons, Shamaoun ("Shammy") and Ross.

-His pastimes include hockey, cricket, table tennis and Scrabble as well as writing poetry in English and Persian and listening to music.
+His pastimes have included hockey, cricket, table tennis and Scrabble as well as writing poetry in English and Persian and listening to music.
 In 2003, he was awarded an honorary Doctor of Letters degree from the University of Bath; he also has honorary doctorates from the universities of Kent and Greenwich and others in the United States.
 He has been awarded the Shaikh Yamani Gold Medal in Islamic Studies and the Paul Harris International Fellowship by Rotary.